-When it comes to posting your franked mail a business will have a number of options.
-Mail can be posted in post boxes, which have a dedicated franked mail slot, so long as a low volume envelope has been used.
+Your business has a number of options for posting your franked mail.
+Most mail can be posted in post boxes, which have a dedicated franked mail slot, so long as a low volume envelope has been used.

-If you want the Royal Mail to collect the post from your business they do provide business post boxes, with fees starting from fourteen pounds for a one off collection to £1,700 plus VAT per year for a regular timed weekday collection.
+If you want the Royal Mail to collect the post from your business they do provide business post boxes, with fees starting from £14 for a one off collection to £1,700 plus VAT per year for a regular weekly collection.

-If your business spends more than fifteen thousand pounds annually with the Royal Mail, then they offer a free weekday collection, with the collection time mutually agreed between the two parties.
+If your business spends more than £15k annually with the Royal Mail, then they offer a free weekday collection, with the collection time mutually agreed between the two parties.
 There are further charges if your business is not on the ground floor or if you are sending international mail.